Jolihan566/CobbleStops/README.md

 Use ``/npcedit`` on the PokeStop NPC to open the NPC Editor.

-Find the "Cooldown" setting in top the editor.
+Find the "Cooldown" setting in the top the editor.

 Change the value to your desired wait time (in hours).